For a printable version of the handbook, please click Here

 The sophomore tutors in Economics, Government and History serve as faculty advisors for the year to the ten or so students who are members of their first-trimester tutorial.
 It is important, therefore, to understand the credits and course load of a CSS sophomore.

-• General Education: Due to the heavy load of required courses for CSS sophomores, students are not required to fulfill Stage 1 expectations by the end of sophomore year.
-But they must satisfy them and be on their way toward Stage 2 by the end of the junior year.
+- General Education: Due to the heavy load of required courses for CSS sophomores, students are not required to fulfill Stage 1 expectations by the end of sophomore year.
+However, they must satisfy them and be on their way toward Stage 2 by the end of the junior year.
 They must satisfy General Education in order to graduate with the CSS major.

-• Major advisors: The CSS hopes that, whenever possible, its sophomore tutors will serve as advisors to their students into their junior and even senior year, since the continuity of contact is valuable (often on both sides).
-This, however, is voluntary service, not an obligation.
+- Major advisors: The CSS hopes that, whenever possible, its sophomore tutors will serve as advisors to their students into their junior and even senior year, since the continuity of contact is valuable.

 The CSS tries to offset its stresses with mechanisms of support, some of which the tutors themselves can best provide.
 If possible, it is good to arrange office hours on the day before the tutorial (that is, on Thursday) so as to be available to help the students organize their thinking as they prepare to write.
 Many tutors have found that it is good to have individual conferences with students about half-way through each tutorial (especially the first) to better understand the students and bridge any gaps in communication.
 This need also explains the practice of oral evaluation after the first trimester.